ashutoshvt2024/Business-Research-Rankings/README.md

 npm -v

 Step 2:
-Clone the repository by: git clone
+Clone the repository by: git clone https://github.com/ashutoshvt2024/Business-Research-Rankings.git

+Step 3 :
+Navigate to the folder where the your repo is cloned and then run: npm install

+step 4:
+npm start